Context Switching or Database Impersonation using EXEC AS

 – Reverting back the execution context

-Finally, the below script cleans up the objects created in this session.
+Finally, the below script cleans up the objects created

 – Clean up scripts